Vindexus/PoweredByHeresy/game/github/basicmoves.md

 On a 10+, you do what you set out to, the threat doesn’t come to bear.
 On a 7–9, you stumble, hesitate, or flinch: the GM will offer you a worse outcome, hard bargain, or ugly choice.

+### Spout Common Lore

+When you **consult your accumulated knowledge about a non-forbidden topic**, roll+Int.
+On a 10+, the GM will tell you something interesting and useful about the subject relevant to your situation.
+On a 7–9, the GM will only tell you something interesting—it’s on you to make it useful.
+The GM might ask you “How do you know this?”
+Tell them the truth, now.

 ### Discern Realities

-When you closely study a situation or person, roll+Wis. ✴On a 10+, ask the GM 3 questions from the list below. ✴On a 7–9, ask 1.
+When you closely study a situation or person, roll+Wis.
+On a 10+, ask the GM 3 questions from the list below.
+On a 7–9, ask 1.

 Either way, take +1 forward when acting on the answers.